tendermint/tendermint/spec/abci++/abci++_methods_002_draft.md

         * `ResponseFinalizeBlock.consensus_param_updates` returned for block `H` apply to the consensus params for block `H+1`.
 For more information on the consensus parameters, see the [application spec entry on consensus parameters](../abci/apps.md#consensus-parameters).
-    * In same-block execution mode, Tendermint will ignore values for `ResponseFinalizeBlock.app_hash`, `ResponseFinalizeBlock.tx_result`, `ResponseFinalizeBlock.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`, as those data have been provided by `PrepareProposal`.
+    * In same-block execution mode, Tendermint will log an error and ignore values for `ResponseFinalizeBlock.app_hash`, `ResponseFinalizeBlock.tx_result`, `ResponseFinalizeBlock.validator_updates`, and `ResponsePrepareProposal.consensus_param_updates`, as those data have been provided by `PrepareProposal`.
     * Application is expected to persist its state at the end of this call, before calling `ResponseFinalizeBlock`.
     * `ResponseFinalizeBlock.app_hash` contains an (optional) Merkle root hash of the application state.
     * `ResponseFinalizeBlock.app_hash` is included